awuersch/krb5lib/README.md

 ## Documentation

-The documentation and API reference is generated from the source interfaces.
-It can be consulted [online][doc] or via `odig doc krb5lib`.
+The documentation and API reference will be generated from source interfaces.
+It will be able to be consulted [online][doc] or via `odig doc krb5lib`.

 [doc]: https://tony.wuersch.name/krb5lib/doc